astorDev/nist/proxy/nginx/article/index.md

 include /etc/nginx/conf.d/*.conf;
 ```

 The keyword `include` is the thing allowing nginx to have a composable configuration.
-The command basically means insert content of the files, matching `/etc/nginx/conf.d/*.conf` pattern in the block where the `include` command resides.
+The command basically means to insert the content of the files, matching the `/etc/nginx/conf.d/*.conf` pattern in the block where the `include` command resides.
 In the default configuration, there's only one file in the `/etc/nginx/conf.d/` directory.
 Let's see its content, too:

 ```sh
 docker exec -it playground-nginx-1 cat /etc/nginx/conf.d/default.conf